Jsmoreira02/KoopaShell/README.md

 - [@loseys](https://github.com/loseys)
 - [@Teach2Breach](https://github.com/Teach2Breach)

+### Contributions:
+- 💪 If you have an idea for improvement and want to contribute to the performance of the code, you are more than welcome to submit a pull request.

 # Warning:
 > I am not responsible for any illegal use or damage caused by this tool.
 It was written for fun, not evil and is intended to raise awareness about cybersecurity.

 ***Have a good hack :D***